rickdgray/Peruvian-Recipes/PiscoSour.md

 : Yilmar García

 \rcClockSymbol{} Ready in
-: 30 minutes
+: 5 minutes

 \rcServingSymbol{} Serves
 : 1

 ## Ingredients

-- 3 ounces of pisco
+- 3 oz of pisco
-- 1 ounce of lemon juice
+- 1 oz of lemon juice
-- 1 ounce of gum syrup
+- 1 oz of gum syrup
 - 4 ice cubes
-- Egg white
+- 1 egg white

 > Pisco Sour is delicious!